In this guide

-With 25 to 30 years of retirement to look forward to, it’s to be expected that there will be a bear market or three along the way.
-But it’s the timing of big market falls that could determine whether you end your days in luxury or just skimping by.
+With over 20 years of retirement to look forward to, it’s to be expected that there will be a bear market or three along the way.
+But it’s the timing of big market falls that could determine whether you end your days in comfort or just skimping by.
+This phenomenon is known as sequencing risk.

 The twin risks of pension planning